About us

 Beatrice Harmon

-Beatrice Harmon studied violin at the Basel Academy of Music under Brigitte Füllemann and Emilie Haudenschild and, with a stipend from the Hans Huber Foundation, under Rudolf Koelman at the Zürich University of the Arts, completing her Bachelor there in 2019.
-Thanks to a stipend from the Friedl Wald Foundation, she completed her Master in Performance in Zurich under Anna Gebert in Summer 2022.
-As soloist, chamber- and orchestral-musician Beatrice Harmon has performed throughout Europe and in North and South America.
-She has gathered orchestral experience in the Sinfonieorchester Basel (traineeship, 2014-2016), Bern Symphony Orchestra (internship, 2020-2021) and Tonhalle-Orchester Zürich (internship, 2021-2023).
-She is currently the concertmaster of the Swiss Youth Symphony Orchestra.
+Beatrice Harmon received her first violin lessons at the Basel Academy of Music from Brigitte Füllemann and continued there with Emilie Haudenschild.
+As a scholarship holder of the Hans Huber Foundation she began her violin studies with Rudolf Koelman at the Zurich University of the Arts and as a stipendiary of the Friedl Wald-Foundation she completed her Master of Performance with Anna Gebert with distinction.
+As soloist, chamber and orchestral musician she has performed across Europe as well as in North and South America.
+She is a regular substitute in the Tonhalle Orchestra Zurich and the Symphony Orchestra Bern and was concertmaster of the Swiss Youth Symphony Orchestra from 2021-2023.